-The “Bowcaster” used by Chewbacca in the original “Star Wars” trilogy is headed to auction at Propstore, carrying a high estimate of $500,000.
+The “Bowcaster” used by Chewbacca in the original “Star Wars” trilogy sold for $768,600 Wednesday at Propstore, surpassing its high estimate of $500,000.

 After filming, some components were removed, though the Propstore says the key elements remain.
 The item is screen-matched to stills from each of the three films and restored to the configuration seen in “Return of the Jedi.”